zeropointnine/tts-audiobook-tool/README.md

 **2025-11-11**

 Added option to keep the Whisper model on the CPU.
-Note that this is now the default setting.

 **2025-11-05**